analytically/mapmailer/README.md

 Prebuilt releases are available [here](https://github.com/analytically/mapmailer/releases).

 Capsule CRM users can find their API token by visiting `My Preferences` via their username menu in the Capsule navigation bar.
 See [application.conf](conf/application.conf) for more configurable options.
+In order to group your contacts, you need to add tags
+(e.g. 'Customer' or 'VIP').
+For persons the job title field (comma separated) will also be used as groups (e.g. 'CTO, Customer').
+New and modified contacts should appear after 5-10 minutes.

 Copy the [CodePoint Open CSV](https://www.ordnancesurvey.co.uk/opendatadownload/products.html) (scroll halfway down, 20mb) files to the `codepointopen` directory in the same directory with the downloaded jar.